Sign in

 What Materials Can Be Tested?

-Ultrasonic technology has been successfully employed in the medical sector for many decades, and is increasingly the preferred option for both routine diagnostic imaging and medical research because of the absence of ionising radiation.
+Ultrasonic technology has been successfully used in the medical field for decades and is increasingly favored for routine diagnostic imaging and research due to the absence of ionizing radiation.

 Advantages

-The advantages of ultrasonic testing include:
+The benefits of ultrasonic testing include:

-• Non-hazardous to nearby personnel, equipment or materials
+• Non-hazardous to nearby personnel, equipment, or materials

-• Highly automated and portable operations possible
+• Facilitation of highly automated and portable operations

 Limitations